Kalispera Thirasia.

 No sights, other than the fabulous views of Santorini.

-The sunset seen from Santo Wines in Santorini.
-Thirasia.
+The sunset over Thirasia as seen from Santo Wines on Santorini.

-The sunset seen from Santo Wines in Santorini.
+The sunset seen from Santo Wines on Santorini.

-The nearest island is the volcano Nea Kameni, and the other is the volcano Palia Kameni, and behind that you see Thirasia.
+The nearest island in the picture above is the volcano Nea Kameni, and the other is the volcano Palia Kameni, and behind that you see Thirasia.

 ACCOMMODATION IN THIRASIA